 ✓ Our trips are fully risk-assessed

-Hop on board the bullet train to Kesennuma where you will arrive in the afternoon.
-Take a tour of the town and visit the Rias Ark Museum to learn about how the town rebounded after the 2011 tsunami.
-Later, stop by an aquaculture farm, which has developed sustainable methods to farm oysters and scallops.
-Go out on boats to harvest the harvest the catch from the offshore beds, then assist with processing the catch.
+Jump on a bullet train to Kesennuma.
+Once you’ve got there in the afternoon, take a tour of the town that was badly hit by the 2011 tsunami.
+Visit the Rias Ark Museum to learn about how the town rebounded.
+Then, stop by an aquaculture farm, which has developed sustainable methods to farm oysters and scallops.
+Go out on boats to harvest the catch from the offshore beds, then assist with processing the catch.

-Transfer by train to Odaka Station, and tour the area of the Fukushima Daichi Power Plant, which suffered a nuclear meltdown as a result of the 2011 earthquake and tsunami.
-The tour is arranged by the prefectural government and we will only visit areas which have no risk of radiation exposure.
-Learn about the accident, the evacuation, the response and the subsequent rebuild.
-In the evening, it’s time to head back to Tokyo.
+Hop on the train to Odaka Station.
+Tour the area of the Fukushima Daichi Power Plant, which suffered a devastating nuclear meltdown as a result of the 2011 earthquake and tsunami.
+The tour is arranged by the prefectural government, and we will only visit areas which pose no risk of radiation exposure.
+Learn about the accident, evacuation, response and subsequent rebuild.

 Day 6: Culture in Tokyo